In his latest production – Sir David Attenborough urgently calls us to act before it’s too late.

 Extinction doesn’t make for easy viewing:

-- We watch as monkeys leap from burning trees into a river to escape a wildfire
+- Monkeys leap from burning trees into a river to escape a wildfire

 - We visit the last two northern white rhinos in Central Africa

-- We see dozens of pangolins tied up in mesh bags on their way to wet markets
+- Dozens of pangolins tied up in mesh bags on their way to wet markets

 - We pass through empty seas where fishing trawlers have decimated fish stocks

-- We see a koala limping across the road searching for shelter from yet another wildfire
+- A koala limps across the road searching for shelter from yet another wildfire

-But the programme is a wake-up call from a man who loves this planet deeply and is asking us all to come together to stop creating these crises and act on solutions.
+The programme is a wake-up call from a man who loves this planet deeply.
+He is asking us all to come together to stop creating these crises and act on solutions.

 As awful as the COVID-19 crisis has been, it has given us a chance to hit the reset button.
 We can reflect on what and how we want to rebuild our societies, our economies, our cities and our relationship with the natural world.